Arts in the Middle School

 Seventh Grade Music reinforces music theory, music history and performance skills by focusing on basic guitar skills as the center of our music study.
 Students begin by learning the basics of tuning, resonance and pitch as related to the guitar.
 Students develop the skill of chord playing as they learn basic guitar chords.
 Appreciation for music grows as students simultaneously learn to sing international and popular songs with the accompanying guitar chords.
 Students work on their own and in pairs to carefully play each chord and rhythm accurately while simultaneously singing the melody.
 The final project is to successfully play and sing a song of their choosing that is appropriate to their level and abilities.

 Students have the option to choose either choral or instrumental music in each grade level.
-In this class students rehearse easy to intermediate choral or instrumental literature for performance at Evensong, Spring Concert and Middle School Prize Day.
+In this class students rehearse easy to intermediate choral or instrumental literature for selected school performances.
 The objective is to reinforce music and vocal/instrumental skills and to build community by rehearsing and performing to their highest potential.

 Stuart’s instrumental program begins in the Middle School and continues into Upper School with our advanced ensemble.
 All students enrolled in the instrumental program are required to have lessons for their chosen instrument either at Stuart or with an outside teacher.
 Instruments that are supported in the ensemble and lesson program include strings, woodwinds, and brass.
 Ensembles will meet by grade once per cycle and by ability group once per cycle.